 August 18, 2015

 It is a surprise, however, that there’s been less exploration on the aging impact ahead for less developed areas in the world.
 The statistics are staggering: 900 million adults age 60 and older currently worldwide, and expected to rise to 2 billion in the next 20-30 years, and it will affect all of us.
-Here are some not-so-accurate worldwide assumptions and the realities behind them:
+Here are some not-so-accurate worldwide assumptions and the realities behind these aging misconceptions: